StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="50" />

-# 5 Combine datasets
+# 5 Combining datasets

 <a id="51" />

-## 5.1 Birth and death example
+## 5.1 Example of births and deaths
-Linked data analysis becomes particularly helpful, if different datasets are combined.
+Linked data analysis becomes particularly useful when if different datasets are combined.
 In the following example births and deaths over time are combined, and natural change (births minus deaths) is calculated.
-Bringing datasets together is [different in SPARQL](http://www.cs.utexas.edu/~cannata/cs345/New%20Class%20Notes/15%20JoinsinSPARQL%20(3).pdf) than in convetional table analysis: the two datasets are **simply linked by additional triples**.
+Combining datasets is [different in SPARQL](http://www.cs.utexas.edu/~cannata/cs345/New%20Class%20Notes/15%20JoinsinSPARQL%20(3).pdf) compared to conventionally joining tables: the two datasets are **simply linked by additional triples**.
 ```SPARQL
 PREFIX qb: <http://purl.org/linked-data/cube#>
 PREFIX dataset: <https://ld.stadt-zuerich.ch/statistics/dataset/>